 If the DMV administrative judge agrees, he or she may issue you a 42-day hardship license so that you can continue to drive for business purposes until your trial.
 If this is your first DUI arrest, you could also forfeit your right to an administrative review hearing in exchange for a hardship license for the duration of your six or 12-month suspension.
-If you have been previously convicted of a DUI, however, your only option will be to request an administrative hearing and hope you can win it, but that's not very likely.
+If you have been convicted of a DUI before, your only option will be to ask for an administrative hearing and hope that you can win it, but that's not very likely.

 It is important to be aware that if you do nothing in the 10-day period after your arrest, your license will be suspended for six months or more, depending on the charges and your DUI arrest record.
 You will not be able to drive for any reason during your suspension.

 Even though your criminal hearing may be weeks or months away, it is essential that you act immediately to try to save yourself from a DUI license suspension, and to prevent further costs down the road.
 Being charged with any offense can take its toll on your finances—especially if you don’t act quickly.
 So, seeking legal help as soon as possible when an accident occurs could mean the difference between keeping your job, getting more opportunities and protecting you from a much bleaker future.